luvnft/podsearch/README.md

       ],
    - ...and the server search was done with 3-n-grams + jaccard string comparison finding the max score, sorting them based on similarityScore and selecting the top 5.
 This has proved to be a good solution.

-### Transcriber-service of podcast audio to text
-- The transcriber is a python script that grabs a selection of podcast names from a json.
-- Queries a SqLite database downloaded daily from PodcastIndex.
-- Uses feedparser to get episode-names, audiofiles, titles etc. from the rss-feeds for further parsing
-- Uses the original whisper AI to transcribe data
-- Then uses WhisperX to re-align the timestamps in accordance with the audio file (using the large [wav2vec](https://huggingface.co/jonatasgrosman/wav2vec2-large-xlsr-53-english) model.
-- Then finds the youtube video that fits to that audio file and updates the episode in the database.
-- Downloads the youtube video and finds the offset in seconds between the audio-podcast and video-podcast to save time and avoid having to re-transcribe audio from youtube video as well.
-This implementation uses [British Broadcasting Channel's](https://github.com/bbc/audio-offset-finder) own implementation.
-This value is then added or subtracted from the "start"-value that accompanies all segments.
-- If a new podcast is added, express backend images endpoint uses sharp-package to resize image to webp-format and stores it in /uploads/ folder on digitalocean backend.

 ### Current running nginx reverse proxies for easier usage and https-setup:
   - images.poddley.com => .../api/images/ endpoints
   - api.poddley.com => .../api/ endpoints (transcriptions/search-functionality)